|

 it progresses to grandma's murder by Mr Wolf the forest axe murderer

-Riding Hood's revenge is as grim as it is gothic, methodical and terrible.
+Red Riding Hood's revenge is as grim as it is gothic, methodical and

-The cast brings real emotion to the tale and may well make it even darker
+terrible.
+The cast brings real emotion to the tale and may well make

-and more twisted than you may remember from the original version of
+it even darker and more twisted than you may remember from the original

 Lolita - Act Provocateur